 One who receives God’s gifts gratefully, cherishes and tends them in a responsible and accountable manner,

 shares them in justice and love with others, and returns them with increase to the Lord.

 Stewardship begins with gratitude

-When we recognize that everything – family and friends, home, health, community, work, neighborhood, parish – comes from God.
-It is then up to us to share these blessings with others.
-How we spend our time, to what extent we use our special abilities and the percentage of our financial gifts that we dedicate to the common good – these reflect our commitment to the Biblical call for stewardship and discipleship.
+We recognize that everything – family, friends, home, health, community, work, neighborhood, parish… – is a gift from God.
+In grateful response we share these blessings with others.
+How we spend our time, employ our special abilities, and dedicate a percentage of our financial gifts to the things of God reflect that gratitude and our commitment to the Biblical call for stewardship and discipleship.